JoakimRiikonen/MazeGenerator/README.md

 # MazeGenerator
-Generates a simple maze using depth-first research and backtracking.
+Generates a simple maze using depth-first search and backtracking.
 The generated maze is shown using simple ascii graphics (#).

 TODO:
 Actual graphics